blobb999/PyCallInspector/README.md

 PyCallInspector is a cross-platform tool for monitoring and profiling Python scripts.
 It captures and lists all function calls in your own `.py` files (excluding standard library and site-packages), providing a clear summary at the end of execution or upon manual stop.

+---

+**Why this is perfect for your workflow:**
+When working within a large codebase, you need to pinpoint errors in seconds, extract only the minimal context, and paste it directly into an AI for debugging.
+With its marker-based filtering, flat function listing, and on-the-fly definition extraction, PyCallInspector delivers precisely that package—zero noise, zero complex configuration, and zero external dependencies.

 ## Features

 - **Function Call Tracing**